foreverfl/vscode/docs/editor/refactoring.md

 If you prefer to only see refactorings without Quick Fixes, then you can use the **Refactor** command (`kb(editor.action.refactor)`).

->**Note:** You can completely disable Code Action lightbulbs in the editor with the `editor.lightbulb.enable` [setting](/docs/getstarted/settings.md).
+> **Note:** You can completely disable Code Action lightbulbs in the editor with the `editor.lightbulb.enable` [setting](/docs/getstarted/settings.md).
 You can still open Quick Fixes through **Quick Fix** command and `kb(editor.action.quickFix)` keyboard shortcut.

 ### Code Actions on save

-With the `setting(editor.codeActionsOnSave)` setting, you can configure a set of Code Actions that are automatically applied when you save a file, for example to organize imports.
+With the `editor.codeActionsOnSave` setting, you can configure a set of Code Actions that are automatically applied when you save a file, for example to organize imports.
 Based on your workspace files and active extensions, IntelliSense provides a list of available Code Actions.

 ![Screenshot of settings.json, showing IntelliSense suggestions for the editor.codeActionsOnSave setting.](images/refactoring/code-actions-on-save.png)

-You can configure one or more Code Actions for `setting(editor.codeActionsOnSave)`.
+You can configure one or more Code Actions for `editor.codeActionsOnSave`.
 The Code Actions are then run in the order they're listed.

 The following example shows how to configure multiple Code Actions on save: